Hong Kong independence movement: Colonial period

 The colonial flag of Hong Kong (1959–1997) is often flown by supporters of Hong Kong independence.

-Hong Kong Island was first occupied by British in 1841.
+Hong Kong Island was first occupied by the British in 1841.
 The island was officially ceded as a crown colony to the United Kingdom from the Qing dynasty in 1842 after the First Opium War under the terms in the Treaty of Nanking.
 The other parts of Hong Kong, Kowloon and the New Territories were ceded permanently and leased for 99 years to the British in 1860 under the Convention of Peking and in 1898 under the Second Convention of Peking respectively.
 Although the Chinese government under the Kuomintang led by Chiang Kai-shek initially intended to take back the territory, the British resumed control of Hong Kong in 1945 after the Second World War, in which Hong Kong was occupied by Japan for three years and eight months.
-There were few advocates for decolonisation of Hong Kong from the British rule during the post-war period, notably Ma Man-fai and the Democratic Self-Government Party of Hong Kong in the 1960s but the fruitless movement ceased to exist without substantial support from the public.
+There were few advocates for the decolonisation of Hong Kong from British rule during the post-war period, notably Ma Man-fai and the Democratic Self-Government Party of Hong Kong in the 1960s, but the fruitless movement ceased to exist without substantial support from the public.

 In the late 1970s and early 1980s, the question of Hong Kong sovereignty emerged on Hong Kong's political scene as the end of the New Territories lease was approaching.
 The British and Chinese governments had also begun negotiations in 1982 which would lead to the Sino-British Joint Declaration of 1984.
-Hong Kong and Macau were both removed from the United Nations list of non-self-governing territories, in which territories on the list would have the right to be independent, on 2 November 1972 by request of the People's Republic of China (PRC).
+Hong Kong and Macau were both removed from the United Nations list of non-self-governing territories, in which territories on the list would have the right to become independent, on 2 November 1972, by the request of China.
 Although there were advocates of Hong Kong independence, the majority of the Hong Kong population, many of whom were political, economic or war refugees from the Chinese Civil War and the communist regime in mainland China, wished to maintain the status quo.